 Costa Rica Christmas Weather is Usually Very Nice

 Christmastime normally has really nice weather in Costa Rica.
-December is the beginning of dry season so the rains will start letting up.
-By the end of December, usually skies are clear and sunny.
+December is the beginning of dry season, right during the transition time between rainy season to dry season.
+The rains will start letting up and by the end of December, normally the skies are clear and sunny.

 Something else to know about visiting Costa Rica during Christmas is that it is very windy.
 This is normal, in Costa Rica we call them vientos navideños (Christmas winds).
 You will need to be careful if you plan to do any ocean activities (surf, sail, etc.) or hike up mountains because it does get extremely windy.